Email data protection

 Some links on Head for Points, which take you to external websites, are affiliate links.
 This means that we may receive a commission if you subsequently make a purchase from that merchant.

 The use of affiliate links helps fund what is a 50-hour per week job for Rob plus staff salaries and the cost of our office.
 Advertising revenue alone cannot generate enough money to support the site, especially with the increased use of ad blocking software.

 Because it is technically difficult for us to identify every individual affiliate link, you should assume that any link on this site may be an affiliate link even though only a fraction are.

 It is our honest view that affiliate links have no impact on the editorial content of the site.
 The long-term success of Head for Points is based on attracting and keeping readers and this will only happen if the material we produce is seen as independent and trustworthy.

 If we have affiliate links for particular companies covered in an article then we include them.
 If we don’t, we run the article anyway.
-Our primary concern is to bring you the best frequent flyer and travel loyalty news each day.
+Our primary concern is to bring you the best business travel, frequent flyer and travel loyalty news each day.

 We clearly disclose if any airline or hotel reviewed on the site provided free their services for free.
 If there is no disclosure you should assume that the flight or room was booked in the normal way.

 Cookies are small bits of information which are downloaded to the device used to visit a website.
 Each time that the same website is visited again, this device will be recognized.